warmdev/SublimeOutline/README.md

 #### Install via Package Control

-This package is available on Package Control.
-Search for `Outline`.
+This package has been submitted to [Package Control](https://packagecontrol.io/).
+Pending approval.

 #### Manual installation